amadsen/autocluster/README.md

 });
 ~~~

-**Note**: Each process, master or worker, gets its own copy of the configuration so that workers can access functions defined in the module. _Changes to one process' configuration **are not** reflected in any of the other processes._ It is advised tha you make sure your configuration does not vary between proceeses.
+**Note**: Each process, master or worker, gets its own copy of the configuration so that workers can access functions defined in the module. _Changes to one process' configuration **are not** reflected in any of the other processes._ It is advised that you make sure your configuration does not vary between processes.

 ## Cluster Configuration

-An autocluster cluster configuration contains two top level keys
+An Autocluster cluster configuration contains two top level keys

-+ **master** - this should be function or a relative path to a module to be loaded in the context of the file in which the configuration is being passed to autocluster.
-If a function is provided or the module exports a function, cluster will call it, passing in one argument with two keys, **conf** containging the active configuration, and an **on** method that lets you register event listeners on the cluster's master process.
++ **master** - This should be function or a relative path to a module to be loaded in the context of the file in which the configuration is being passed to Autocluster.
+If a function is provided or the module exports a function, Autocluster will call it, passing in a single argument with two keys
+  + **conf** - the active configuration
+  + **on** - a method that lets you register event listeners on the cluster's master process.
 + **workers** - This may be a string, a function, a number, an object, or an array.
 In each case it is converted to a list containing worker definition objects.
-	+ A string will be treated as a value for that worker definition's **run** key - that is, a path to a module - and loaded aproprately.
+	+ A string will be treated as a value for that worker definition's **run** key - that is, a path to a module - and loaded appropriately.
 Default values for all other keys will be used.
 	+ A function will be treated as a value for that worker definition's **run** key.
 Default values for all other keys will be used.
 	+ A number will be treated as the value for that worker definition's **number** key.
 Default values for all other keys will be used.